-There are various apps for coworking spaces that can help you run your business better and safer post-COVID.
+There are various apps for coworking spaces that can help you run your business better and safer during COVID-19.
 Technology has always been fundamental for increasing efficiency, but it also helps you provide a safer workspace environment.
 From touchless and low-touch devices to visitor apps, to door access, to coworking management software…

+Workspaces around the world are already adopting the touchless experience in their buildings.
 There are plenty of solutions on the market to choose from.
 The best fit depends on the essence of your workspace business, and of course – your budget.
 Below you will find some nice ideas about the technology your space can benefit from.

 The fewer surfaces you touch, the better.
 There are plenty of technology solutions that can help you fight the spread of germs in highly used areas like entries and elevators, like Kisi for example.
 It’s easy to use cloud-based software to manage access to your coworking space.
 Besides the standard door access system with cards and tags, Kisi offers touchless door and elevator access.